bartev/lilypond-docker/README.md

     ```
     docker run -it -v ~/dev/github-bv/lily-jazz/:/home lilydock
     ```

+    or, to get a 2.0 version to run on the mac from docker.com

+    ```
+    docker run -it -v ~/dev/github-bv/lily-jazz/:/home bartev/lilydock20mac
+    ```

     * This command runs docker in `interactive` mode.
     * mounts the directory `~/dev/github-bv/lily-jazz/` into `/home` in the container